Finance & Economics

 If you’re the owner of a non-resident account, you must inform the bank should you become resident (i.e. spending 183 or more days per year in Spain; having a business or employment based in Spain; having a spouse or minor child who are resident in Spain).

 4. Consider digital banks.
-There are a few innovative banks operating in Spain that provide online bank accounts and receive applications from residents of multiple countries.
-Some of them such as Revolut or Bunq also offer credit card options.
-Opening up a mobile-only account usually only takes minutes and can usually be done from your smartphone.
-You will need to provide an address, an email address and a mobile phone number to link to your account.
+Several innovative banks in Spain offer online accounts and accept applications from residents of multiple countries.
+Banks like Revolut and Bunq also provide credit card options.
+Opening a mobile-only account typically takes just a few minutes and can be done directly from your smartphone.
+To set up an account, you’ll need to provide an address, email, and mobile phone number for linking.
+Additionally, Spain has a vibrant cryptocurrency ecosystem, providing residents with various opportunities to engage in crypto-related financial activities.

 5. Work on your creditworthiness.
 The availability of credit money and the amount of credit available to any bank customer depends on their credit history.
 Spain doesn’t have a scoring system like the US or UK.
 However, negative credit incidents such as unpaid debt are recorded and influence credit decisions.
 Setting up utility accounts and paying them regularly would be a good way to start building your creditworthiness in Spain.
 Credit scores aren’t shared between countries, so you’ll get a fresh start, even if you had troubles with loan repayment in your home country.